IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 * God challenges the little g gods to tell the future
 * They cannot, thus they are not really divine
 * Foreknowledge of the future distinguishes the true God
+* Fulfilled prophecy (e.g. fall of Babylon, Isaiah 13) proves His deity
 * Hard to explain on Open Theism
   * (where God does not know the future)